jamesmillerio/YNAWB/README.md

 # YNAWB
-A proof-of-concept web-based portal for viewing your YNAB budgets.
+A proof-of-concept web-based portal for viewing YNAB budgets.
+Only supports a read-only view of budgets.